polonez-byte-112/polonez-byte-112/README.md

 * Rafa  // My version of spotify based on firebase services.
 * LockNotes // Notepad with firebase database and firestore

-// At current momment i have to study a lot so projects may be delayed
+// At current moment i have to study a lot so projects may be delayed

 I will make my Magnum opus in near future , so stay tuned <br/><br/>